Mission Delhi – Deepa Ojha, Rajouri Garden & Sector 66, Gurgaon

 One of the one percent in 13 million.

-[Text and photos by Mayank Austen Soofi]
+[Text and photos by Mayank Austen Soofi, but top pic of the moon by Deepa Ojha]

 She can see the moon while lying on her bed.
 She often Whatsapps photos of it to friends, commenting good-naturedly, “See, what I’m viewing from my bed!”.
 This is a privilege that she acquired by the sheer force of her belief that “we have just one life and we have to take steps to make it happy, even if we are scared in the beginning.”